smartworkz-kyriacos/mlops-sagemaker-ci-cd/Git-GitHub.md

+# Top 30 Git Commands

 In this article, we list the most essential commands that one should know as a developer and become a master in handling their GitHub repositories.
 Beginners and experienced developers can benefit from this article.

-# Top 30 Git Commands You Should Know To Become a Git Master

 1. Set Up Your Username and Email
 2. Cache Your Login Credentials